MitchellShiell/mitchellshiell.github.io/Readme.md

 - We are using `kramdown` markdown converter.
 You can find out more about it here [kramdown](http://kramdown.gettalong.org).
 We highly recommend going through its syntax documentation to get yourself more familiar with the coding style.
+- Images can be added as an absolute or a relative link.
+You can look at kramdown syntax documentation to find out about adding absolute links.
+For a relative link images you can upload them into your folder inside images directory `/images/firstname_lastname/image.png`
+    -  To refer them inside your blog post, use the image url from the site config as `{{ site.urlimg }}` and append relative link of your image. `{{ site.urlimg }}/firstname_lastname/image.png`

 ### **4. Sync your new branch with Github**